-The fuel withdrawal is positioned in the fuel tank to achieve optimum fuel usage, and fuel line routing.
-At certain speeds and hull trim angles, the fuel supply at the withdrawal can increase or decrease accordingly.
+The fuel withdrawals are positioned in the fuel tanks to achieve optimum fuel usage, and fuel line routing.
+At certain speeds and hull trim angles, the fuel supply at the withdrawal tank location can increase or decrease accordingly.
 Be extremely careful when attempting to operate the boat on a minimum amount of fuel.
 Though some fuel may be in the tank, the relative trim angle of the boat may cause the fuel to flow away from the withdrawal.